ColemanJohnston/tipCalc/README.md

 ## Notes

-Describe any challenges encountered while building the app.
 I attempted to work on this project on windows with a virtual machine, but it did not work out this time around.
+In the end I ended up using a school computer to create the app.

 ## License